:::: One-line Brief//

 Almost all types of shoes address comfortable touchdown or landing of the foot.
 Even joggers and sneakers have shock-absorbent mechanisms (springs, air, etc.) which is a passive technique to improve stamina.
 A shoe needs to be designed for an active mode of facilitating the takeoff i.e. for a forward step which pushes the ground backward.

 Leaping and jumping mechanisms are abundant in nature.
 But perhaps the most suitable case here is that of a springtail (Collembola).
 Springtail has pronged fork-like body parts which are kept hidden under its body.
-When insect needs to take an impressive leap forward, these prongs unlock themselves and release huge amount of tension launching the insect into a high projectile.
-This strategy is ideal principle for forward-assistance of a shoe.
+When insect needs to take an impressive leap forward, these prongs unlock themselves and release a huge amount of tension launching the insect into a high projectile.
+This strategy is an ideal principle for the forward-assistance of a shoe.

 No such examples are found in the market but a number of jumping shoes are available.
 The technology used in Adidas SpringBlade, Bionic Boots, Nike Shox NZ, and Enko running shoes were useful case studies in designing this nature gadget.
 ARV19’s of Reebok gave useful insight for the design possibilities too.
 The most remarkable technology is that of springtail itself.
 Its leaping method was directly emulated to boost up the performance of the foot-wears.
 Only the sole of a shoe was the focus, not the design of a complete shoe.

 There are folded pronged structures (2, 8, 13) embedded inside the sole.
 Pronged structures can absorb (1) and amplify (3, 4) embedded tension at every lift of the step.
 This gives the foot a subtle, gentle bounce from under.
 Sensors (12) can administer the stability of the foot on the ground and in air.
-And level of the bounce can be adjusted manually (10) with an app on a smart watch or a phone.
+And the level of the bounce can be adjusted manually (10) with an app on a smartwatch or a phone.